linusromer/curvatura/README.md

 <img width="800" alt="curvatura tools for cubic beziers" src="https://user-images.githubusercontent.com/11213578/74227914-bb1e2180-4cbf-11ea-89c1-a70aabf6be2f.png">

-Note that "Harmonize" moves the node between its handles, whereas "Make G3 continuous" scales the handles (see the [documention of the formulae](https://github.com/linusromer/curvatura/blob/master/curvatura-doc.pdf)).
-To put it bluntly, "Harmonize" can be applied thoughtless in many cases, but "Make G3 continuous" may have unexpected results and therefore should be applied carefully.
+Note that "Harmonize" moves the node between its handles, whereas "Harmonize handles" scales the handles (see the [documention of the formulae](https://github.com/linusromer/curvatura/blob/master/curvatura-doc.pdf)).

 "Tunnify (balance)" moves the handles of a cubic Bézier segment such that the line between the handles is parallel to the line between the nodes.
 This tool is advantageous if you are working with several masters, as it makes them more consistent.